 Three unique elements represent a core part of the DP experience: the extended essay requires students to conduct in-depth research into a question related to one of their subjects; the theory of knowledge (TOK) course provides a study of critical thinking and ties together all subjects; and CAS (creativity, action, service) brings the student’s learning to life outside of the classroom.

 Students who do not wish to pursue the full IB diploma, may choose to study individual courses, or NIST courses.
 Students taking this route enjoy the full NIST student experience and graduate with an internationally recognised NIST Diploma.

 NIST is a member of a nine school consortium offering the Global Citizen Diploma (GCD).
 The GCD provides students with a credential that highlights the qualities, values and expertise of global citizenship, as well as the opportunity to describe their whole education qualitatively through reflection on their learning experiences.

-The Duke of Edinburgh’s International Award is a globally-recognised award programme that encourages and recognises the development of young people.
+The Duke of Edinburgh’s International Award is a globally recognised award programme that encourages and recognises the development of young people.
 It is open to all young people aged 14-25 and encourages them to set and achieve goals in four different areas: service, physical recreation, skills and adventurous journey.

-At NIST, the award is highly valued and students are encouraged to take part.
-The award is seen as an important opportunity in our expeditions programme as it enables students to develop skills such as leadership, teamwork, problem-solving and communication.
-It also gives students the opportunity to get involved in our local community and to develop an understanding of social responsibility.
+At NIST, the Duke of Edinburgh’s International Award is highly valued and students are encouraged to take part.
+The award is seen as a valuable addition to our Learning Programme, linking in with and building upon our Expeditions and Service Learning programmes.
+The award enables students to further develop leadership, teamwork, problem-solving and communication skills, and provides greater opportunity for students to get involved in our local community and develop their own sense of social responsibility.